Control Charts for p. In Exercises 5–12, use the given process da... | Channels for Pearson+

 Out-of-Control Criteria

-Out-of-control criteria are specific rules used to identify when a process is exhibiting unusual variation that may indicate it is not operating as expected.
-Common criteria include points falling outside control limits, a run of consecutive points above or below the centerline, or a trend of points moving in one direction.
-These criteria help in diagnosing potential issues in the process.
+Out-of-control criteria are specific rules used to determine if a process is exhibiting unusual variation that may require intervention.
+Common criteria include points falling outside control limits, a run of consecutive points above or below the centerline, or a trend of increasing or decreasing values.
+Identifying these criteria helps in diagnosing issues in the production process.

 Recommended video: